For companies looking to improve employee knowledge and skills, e-learning is becoming a very attractive and commonly used tool.

 Innform is a neatly packed LMS platform, offering a bunch of pre-developed training modules.
 We must say the content is quite extensive and information-dense.

-Its main drawback is that is mainly focused on the hospitality industry, but you can still find a few courses that you can incorporate in your employee development program.
+Its main drawback is that is mainly focused on the hospitality industry, but you can still find a few courses that you can incorporate into your employee development program.
 The content is not editable as well, so you have to make the most of what is offered.

-Training Module #7 – Business Continuity Management Course
+7. Business Continuity Management Course

 The following LMS is offering corporate compliance training solutions.
 Even though their course catalog is narrow and specific, it covers problem areas that are ever-present in every corporation.